Xindictus/speech_sentiment_recognition/README.md

     To avoid "cheating", the `test.csv` will be comprised only of actresses whose audio clips won't be involved in the training process.
 They will essentially be completely unknown data.
 The `test.csv` will not be included at any part of the training.

+2. To create some generic plots, execute:
+   > `python plots/general.py`

-2. We use the `train.csv` exported in the previous step to find the features that seem most important for our use case.
+3. We use the `train.csv` exported in the previous step to find the features that seem most important for our use case.
 We explored this using 3 different methods:
    - `PCA`:
      > `python feature_engineering/pca.py`